The best Adobe Audition alternatives offer top-quality audio editing software whatever your budget and experience.

 Audacity is a good free audio editor for beginners, and professionals can often find themselves returning to it for simpler jobs.
 It might not be the best choice for creative music production or a film soundtrack, but it’s ideal for when you need to quickly put together a podcast, for example.

-- Read the full review: Audacity
+Read our full Audacity review

-Pro Tools, developed by Avid Technology for Windows and Mac, is the audio workstation software that you’re most likely to find in a professional recording studio or audio post-production facility.
+Avid Pro Tools, developed by Avid Technology for Windows and Mac, is the audio workstation software that you’re most likely to find in a professional recording studio or audio post-production facility.

 It has a deep array of features that enable you to record, mix, and master high-quality music tracks, as well as options tailored to mixing audio alongside a video.
 In fact, it’s often used to craft the soundtracks for films and TV series.
 You can have up to 768 audio tracks, and there are useful cloud collaboration features.